/

 • A Stytch project (either Consumer or B2B).
 If you don't have one already, in the Dashboard, click on your existing project name in the top left corner of the Dashboard, click Create a new project, and then select B2B Authentication or Consumer Authentication.

-• The project Test environment's project_id and secret from the API keys section.
+• The project_id and secret for the Test environment you would like to use.
+These values can be accessed from the API keys section of the Stytch dashboard.
 You'll need to pass these values into the Authorization request header for most Stytch API calls.

 • Device Fingerprinting enabled.
 If you don't have these product enabled, reach out to Stytch here.